QuotaGuard and Bubble.io Integration Guide

 | Cross-region | 50-100ms |

-The 10-15ms added latency is negligible for most API calls and database queries.
+The 10-15ms added latency is negligible for most API calls.
 You will stay well within Bubble’s 30-second timeout.

 Recommendation: Always use QuotaGuard’s US-East region for Bubble apps on the default shared cluster.